saiamrit/technical-blog/_posts/2021-07-31-read-papers.md

 Now that we know about the different sections of a paper, to understand how to read a paper, we need to understand how a author writes a paper.
 The intension of an author writing a paper is to get it accepted at a conference.
 In conferences, reviewers read all the submissions and take a decision based on the work and the scope and expectations of the conference.
 Let's have a quick understanding of how the review process works at a very high level.

-> Warning: Reading a paper sequentially one section after another is not a good option.
+> **Warning:** Reading a paper sequentially one section after another is not a good option.

 In most of the top conferences, there are two submission deadlines: one, the abstract submission deadline.
 Second, the actual paper submission deadline.
 So why exactly are there 2 deadlines ?
 A separate deadline for abstract even before the actual paper deadline definitely implies that abstract is an important part of the paper.
 But **Why is abstract important** ?

+> **Note:** While Considering to submit for a conference, always note they have 2 deadlines: One, for abstract submission.
+Second, for the full paper submission.

 Every year, a lot of papers get submitted to each conference.
 The number of submissions are in tens of thousands and it is not feasible to read through all the papers irrespective of how many reviewers the conference can have.
 So to make the review process easier and quicker, there is a guideline how different sections of a paper must be written and the reviewer also reads in that same pattern.

 **The first level of review is always the abstract filtering**.
 The abstract is supposed to summarise the entire work briefly and it should clearly state the problem statement and the solution very briefly.
 If the abstract doesnot satisfy these criterias, the paper gets rejected in this filtering.
 So the abstract should clearly expain the gist of the work.
 Hence while reading paper too, the abstract is the place where we can find the gist of the paper clearly and briefly.
 Hence the abstract is read first to get an overall idea of the entire work.
 The authors also spend a lot of efforts in getting one figure which gives a visual illustration of the entire approach or a complete flow chart of the entire work.
 Even this figure contains a gist of the entire method of the paper.
 The authors try to condense and pack of information about thier work in a single figure.

-> The abstract is one of the most important sections in a paper and it explains the entire gist of the paper in brief and the most important figure summarises the method adopted.
+> **Note:** The abstract is one of the most important sections in a paper and it explains the entire gist of the paper in brief and the most important figure summarises the method adopted.

 The reviewers then read the introduction section as it should explain the problem statement in a detailed way and the main proposal of the paper and the contributions.
 Immediately after this section, once you know what the paper is assuming, the conclusion section tells about the conclusion of the work and whether the assumptions and expectations presented in the introduction are satisfied or not.

-> The introduction section is supposed to explain the problem statement in detail and the major contributions of the paper.
+> **Note:** The introduction section is supposed to explain the problem statement in detail and the major contributions of the paper.
 We get to know the intent of the author from this section.

-> The Conclusion section validates the assumptions and propositions given in the introduction through experiments and proofs.
+> **Note:** The Conclusion section validates the assumptions and propositions given in the introduction through experiments and proofs.

 After validating that the assumed propositions have been validated successfully, the method section is seen in detail to see what approach was taken to acheive the goal.
 In the discussion section, the experiments are explained as to why exactly the proposed method works.
 This is basically how a reviewer reads a paper and it is the same approach that is to be taken by a reader like us to read a paper.

+> **Note:** The method and discussion sections explain the approach and experiments done to validate the results.

 ## 3 pass approach to read a research paper
 A 3 pass approach is taken to read research papers.
 The content covered in each passes is in sync with the discussion on the review procedure from last section.
 Following are the 3 passes: